wilso822/HDLBits-Building-Larger-Circuits/README.md

 fancy_timer.v was the fifth and final excercise and was made according to this: https://hdlbits.01xz.net/wiki/Exams/review2015_fancytimer

-it used slightly modified versions of shift_count.v, tim_fsm.v, and count_1k.v
+It used slightly modified versions of shift_count.v, tim_fsm.v, and count_1k.v, then connected all of them to get this unique fancy timer.